jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <li>Do they try to break the hard problem into digestible parts?</li>
 </ul>
 </p>
 <p>It's worth noting that there were quite a few candidates that immediately tried to identify the machine learning models they would try without really understanding the scope of the problem.
-Once I provided feedback about their solution, some folks plowed through with an incorrect path while others adjusted their approach.</p>
+Once I provided feedback about their solution, some folks continued with that incorrect path while others adjusted their approach.</p>

 <p><u>Communication Style</u><br>
 Assuming I am their stakeholder for this problem, how do they interact with me?
 I am looking for candidates to be able to explain their thoughts clearly and concisely.
 How do they react when the parameters of the problem change or their explanations are challenged?
 I am looking for cultural red flags in their responses, as I am inclined to hire gritty folks over brilliant/condescending jerks.
 How do they use visual cues effectively to tell a stroy and/or express their points (like drawing things on a whiteboard)?</p>